-As a result, to maintain healthy posture and correct body motions during breastfeeding, observe the steps outlined.
+As a result, observe the steps outlined to maintain a healthy posture and correct body motions during breastfeeding.

-- Your shoulders and elbows should be matched with your ears.
+- It would be best if you matched your shoulders and elbows with your ears.

 - Pull your head back and keep them in a balanced position.

 - Hold your shoulders relaxed by resting your elbows and arms on your chair or desk.

 - Sit with your back supported by a pillow at the bend of your spine.

 - The angle formed by your hips and knees should be 90 degrees.